-To install the core, you need to fork PrestaShop repository.
-A fork is a copy of original project on GitHub.
+To install the core, you need to fork the PrestaShop repository.
+A fork is a copy of the original project on GitHub.
 If you don’t know what is a fork or how to fork a project on GitHub, you can follow the GitHub tutorial.

 For instance, if your GitHub nickname is